-Being a good person and loving one's enemies will keep one living until the age of 70, President Jacob Zuma said on Thursday.
+Being a good person and loving one's enemies will keep one living until the age of 70, President Jacob Zuma said today.

-“People ask me what do I do to remain young.
+"People ask me what do I do to remain young.
 It is a single thing.
-You need a good heart, you must not hate people,” he told reporters and the staff at the ANC's headquarters at Luthuli House in Joburg.
+You need a good heart, you must not hate people," he told reporters and the staff at the African National Congress's headquarters at Luthuli House in Johannesburg.

 "You just need to be nice, even when something bad happens.
 You must wish your enemies good luck... then you will live until 70."

-Luthuli House echoed on Thursday afternoon to the strains of the song Happy Birthday, which was sung to Zuma by staff.
+Luthuli House echoed on this afternoon to the strains of the song Happy Birthday, which was sung to Zuma by staff.

 Several bottles of sparkling wine were opened and Zuma cut a large black, green and gold cake in the shape of the number 70.

 Surrounding the president were several ANC national executive members, including Deputy President Kgalema Motlanthe, Police Minister Nathi Mthethwa and ANC secretary general Gwede Mantashe.

 Zuma thanked the Luthuli House staff for attending the event.